How to Use HarpNinja

 - Overblows can be displayed by enabling them from the checkbox in the main settings screen.

-- Access the Circle Dojo be pressing the button on the bottom left of the Tuning Dojo.
+- Access the Circle Dojo be pressing the Circle of Fifths button on the Top Menu.
 The Circle Dojo is a quick and easy music theory calculator – an interactive Circle of Fifth’s.
 Explore further by reading the Harmonica Learning Resource links above (ex: Diatonic Harmonica Reference).In the top right of the screen you can select either position or chords.

 - Positions: This is suitable for beginners, and will show you all 12 harmonica positions for the key that you select.
 Just touch on any letters (that represent the key).
 The key you touched will now be labeled 1 (as the Tonic key is known) and moving clockwise round the circle are progressively numbered from up to 12.
 The following screenshot illustrates all the harmonica positions for key of C.